UMD-CS-STICs/389Lspring18/codelabs/codelab-04/README.md

 ### SSH to EC2

-Having gotten a static IP address of your EC2 instance, we're ready to advance. *If you need to find it again, check the "Running Instances" table in the metadata list after selecting one of these instances.* Note that you can also use the DNS identifier in place of the IP address ("Public DNS (IPv4)").
+Having gotten a static IP address of your EC2 instance, we're ready to advance.
+Note that you can also use the DNS identifier in place of the IP address ("Public DNS (IPv4)").

 ![Instance Descriptions](../../../media/codelabs/codelab-04/description.png)

+Go ahead and SSH onto your instance.
+If you run into any problems, see [this section of the EC2 SSH tutorial](../../lectures/lecture-04/ssh.md#common-problems).

 ```
 $ ssh -i <path to keypairName.pem file> ubuntu@<public IPv4 address>